Even better sums of squares over quintic and cyclotomic fields: Introduction

 \begin{theorem} Let $K$ be a totally real number field of degree $d\le 5$.
 There is a $\Z$-form that is universal over $K$ if and only if $K$ is isomorphic to $\Q,\ \Q(\sqrt{5})$, or $\ \Q(\zeta_7+\zeta_7^{-1}).$ \end{theorem}

-The implication from right to left is known, as some examples of universal $\Z$-forms over the three fields listed above are $x^2+y^2+z^2+w^2$ (Lagrange), $x^2+y^2+z^2$ \cite{Ma}, and $x^2+y^2+z^2+w^2+xy+xz+xw$ \cite[Theorem 1.2]{KY1}, respectively.
-The other implication will be proved in Section \ref{se:4}.
+The implication from right to left is known, as some examples of universal $\Z$-forms over the three fields listed above are $x^2+y^2+z^2+w^2$ (Lagrange), $x^2+y^2+z^2$ \cite{Ma}, and $x^2+y^2+z^2+w^2+xy+xz+xw$ \cite[Theorem~1.2]{KY1}, respectively.
+The other implication will be proved in Section~\ref{se:4}.

-Theorem \ref{Thm:o2} also implies a new result on number fields satisfying the local-global principle for representations of integers as sums of integral squares.
-Scharlau \cite{Sc1, Sc2} classified all such totally real number fields in degrees up to 4, and our Corollary \ref{th:exc} shows that there are no further such fields in degree 5.
+Theorem~\ref{Thm:o2} also implies a new result on number fields satisfying the local-global principle for representations of integers as sums of integral squares.
+Scharlau \cite{Sc1, Sc2} classified all such totally real number fields in degrees up to 4, and our Corollary~\ref{th:exc} shows that there are no further such fields in degree 5.

-By studying the basis of quartic number fields, we also prove a quantitative result (Corollary \ref{cor:quart}) on the finiteness of nonprimitive quartic number fields such that all elements of $m\co_K^+$ are sums of squares.
-This is a much more explicit version of \cite[Theorem 2]{KY3} (that concerned a finiteness result for all fields of a given degree).
-Our proof (in Corollary \ref{cor:quart}) is different and utilizes a unique structure of quartic number fields that contain real quadratic subfields.
+By studying the basis of quartic number fields, we also prove a quantitative result (Corollary~\ref{cor:quart}) on the finiteness of nonprimitive quartic number fields such that all elements of $m\co_K^+$ are sums of squares.
+This is a much more explicit version of \cite[Theorem~2]{KY3} (that concerned a finiteness result for all fields of a given degree).
+Our proof (in Corollary~\ref{cor:quart}) is different and utilizes a unique structure of quartic number fields that contain real quadratic subfields.

-The proof of Theorem \ref{Thm:o2} is based on a fairly large number of computations concerning elements with a small house.
+The proof of Theorem~\ref{Thm:o2} is based on a fairly large number of computations concerning elements with a small house (see the beginning of the next section for the definition).
 While it may be possible to similarly deal with fields of slightly larger degrees, it is unlikely that this method will lead to a result valid for all degrees $d$.
-This prompted us to investigate totally real cyclotomic number fields, as they contain a proper integer with a house bounded by 2 and their degree can be arbitrarily large.
+This prompted us to investigate totally real cyclotomic number fields, as they contain a proper integer with a house bounded by 2, and their degree can be arbitrarily large.
 We demonstrate the following.

 \begin{theorem} Let $q\geq 5$ be an odd prime or a power of two.
 Let $K_q=\Q(\zeta_q+\zeta_q^{-1})$ be the maximal totally real subfield of the $q$-th cyclotomic field.

 If every element of $2\co_K^+$ is the sum of squares of integers in $K_q,$ then $q=5,\ 7,$ or $8$. \end{theorem}